Jacaranda Books: #InclusiveIndies and the #BlackLivesMatter movement

 In July 2013, Black Lives Matter movement began on social media after the Trayvon Martin case.
-The book Rest in Power: The Enduring Life of Trayvon Martin narrates the facts that began the movement, it was published in United States by Penguin, but not in United Kingdom, where it is published by Jacaranda as part of their stand for diversity.
+The book Rest in Power: The Enduring Life of Trayvon Martin (2017), narrating the facts that began the movement, was published by Penguin Books in United States, but not in United Kingdom, where it is published by Jacaranda as part of their stand for diversity.

 In June 2020, Jacaranda in partnership with Knights Of collected £160k in the crowdfunding campaign #InclusiveIndies.
 This was an appeal to try to assure their survival in the face of the COVID-19 pandemic.
 The appeal won extra traction through the BlackLivesMatter movement of 2020.

 After the campaign, the founder of Jacaranda was interviewed in 5 News by Claudia-Liza Armah on "Why diverse literature is important for society to tackle racism".

 Impact on the industry and culture

 In 2013, staff member Jazzmine Breary contributed to the report Writing The Future: Black and Asian Authors Publishers in the Market Place.
-In 2018 she participated on the jury at the Young British Muslim Writers Awards.
+In 2018, she participated on the jury at the Young British Muslim Writers Awards.
 As sales, publicity and marketing manager, she was named one of The Booksellers rising stars in 2020.

 Jacaranda's founder, Valerie Brandes, was listed consecutively in the Powerlist 2018 and Powerlist 2019 as one of the 100 most influential black Britons, a list shared with such other personalities as Meghan, Duchess of Sussex.

 In 2019, staff member Magdalene Abraha left Bloomsbury Publishing to join Jacaranda, and the same year she was named among The Booksellers rising stars.

 In 2021, so as to expand Jacaranda's sales and distribution, the company joined forces with Hachette UK.